A Henrico mom welcomed home her son after rehab. Then came the pandemic, and the isolation.

 Viglis didn’t want her son to become a statistic.

-But soon, the recovery meetings commonly health in churches or medical centers began to shift online in response to the growing pandemic.
+But soon, the recovery meetings commonly held in churches or medical centers began to shift online in response to the growing pandemic.

 Demetrios, his mother said, wasn’t interested in replacing face-to-face meetings with online video chats.
 Something was missing.

 To help, Demetrios would ask his mother to go for walks with him, usually quiet strolls.
 When she picked him up in Colorado in February, they walked up flights of steps in the snow together at the Mother Cabrini Shrine.
-Every morning, he sang a jingle he made up to her about how she was his best friend.
+Every morning, he sang a jingle to her that he made up about how she was his best friend.

 Most of their talks happened at night in his room, when she’d sit on his bed to ask how he was.